cyberspace1902/Cyber-Space-Guide/update/index.md

-## 0. Update your Steam Client to Steam Families Beta:
+## 0. Update your Steam Client to Steam Families Beta (Please do it on ur own account):

 0.1.
 Click "**Steam**" at Top-left corner, and go to setting.